These maple oat flour chocolate chip cookies are soft, chewy and dangerously good.

 Don’t overcook these cookies

-The trick to a soft and chewy cookie is to not overcook them.
+The trick to soft and chewy cookies is to not overcook them.
 Take them out when they start browning around the edges, even if they still appear a bit soft.
 They will firm up once cooled, but will still be soft and chewy.
 If you cook your cookies too long, they get hard and crumbly once cooled.

 Recipe FAQs